localz/Spotz3-Android-SDK/README.md

             </intent-filter>
         </receiver>

     3.4.This receiver will be invoked when phone rebooted.
-Register this received only required to restart monitoring after reboot.
+Register this received only if you required to restart monitoring after reboot.

         <receiver android:name="com.localz.spotz.sdk.OnRebootReceiver" >
             <intent-filter>